Posted by Founder, Bicycling Monterey

 Regulations about e-bikes are still in a state of flux around the United States.
 Misinformation and confusion abound.
 It’s advisable to take personal responsibility for researching what the regulations are where you ride.

-Consider the information below a starting point for your own research.
+Consider the mix of info below a starting point for your own research.

 Disclaimer: For the most accurate and up-to-date information, contact resources cited or appropriate government officials.
-This website is provided as a public service.
+This website has been provided for over 16 years by an unpaid volunteer.
 No claim is made or liability accepted for use of this site.

 For California: